Dave Shula, Don Shula’s Son: 5 Fast Facts You Need To Know

 “So, don’t screw it up,” his father, Don, had interjected.

-Schula didn’t and the restaurant franchise flourished under his leadership.
-The restaurant was used to publicize The Schula Fund, which raises money for breast cancer research, and has expanded internationally.
+Shula didn’t and the restaurant franchise flourished under his leadership.
+The restaurant was used to publicize The Shula Fund, which raises money for breast cancer research, and has expanded internationally.
 In 2015, there were 36 locations across the country.

-Once the restaurant chain hired a new CEO, Schula told Valley News that gave him free rein to pursue coaching at Dartmouth.
+Once the restaurant chain hired a new CEO, Shula told Valley News that gave him free rein to pursue coaching at Dartmouth.

-In 2009, the South Florida Sun-Sentinel reported how Schula, a marathon runner, became an Ironman in 2009 after completing the strenuous triathlon at Couer d’Alene, Idaho.
+In 2009, the South Florida Sun-Sentinel reported how Shula, a marathon runner, became an Ironman in 2009 after completing the strenuous triathlon at Couer d’Alene, Idaho.

 “There are not that many people who do these things,” he told the reporter.